-- 25 excludes for instance recent models accounting for physical-based flow algorithms (Davy et al., 2017).
-The main limitation of this new approach is that reorganizations of the river network, such as catchment piracy, will not lead to transient phases of erosion, as the river elevation is directly updated to its optimal elevation for each node where $t \le \tau(l, t)$ .
-The response time of the landscapes is therefore shorter than with other 2D LEMs as it is equal to the 1D response time based on the flow network length at steady-state.
-Moreover, the flow network topology is updated at every iteration or time-step, in the steady-state or - 30 dynamic mode respectively, while other strategies, based on physical criterion, could be adopted (Goren et al., 2014b).
-If many dynamic LEMs use the same approach (e.g. Braun & Willett, 2013), this is a critical aspect of the convergence speed and computational time in the steady-state mode and future work should focus on accelerating it.
+evation is directly updated to its optimal elevation for each node where $t \le \tau(l, t)$.
+The response time of the modelled landscapes is therefore shorter than with other 2D LEMs as it is equal to the 1D response time based on the flow network length at steady state.
+Moreover, the flow network topology is updated at every iteration or time step, in the steady-state or dynamic modes, respectively, while other strategies, based on physical criterion, could be adopted (Goren et al., 2014b).
+If many dynamic LEMs use the same approach (e.g. Braun and Willett, 2013), this is a critical aspect of the convergence speed and computational time in the steady-state mode, and future work should focus on accelerating it.

-The Salève model is also not designed for horizontal tectonic displacement (e.g. Braun & Sambridge, 1997; Steer et al., 2011; Miller et al., 2007) that displaces nodes relatively to the location of the base-level condition.
+The Salève model is also not designed for horizontal tectonic displacement (e.g. Braun and Sambridge, 1997; Steer et al., 2011; Miller et al., 2007) that displaces nodes relative to the location of the base-level condition.
 Moreover, Salève is a purely detachment-limited model which does not consider the role of sediment transport and deposition in landscape dynamics.
-Only the linear SPIM with n = 1 has been considered in this study, while some observations support non-linear models with greater

-5 values for n (e.g. Lague, 2014).
-These limitations also emphasize that analytical solutions to landscape dynamics, such as Salève, represent a complementary approach to other "numerical" LEMS, which are by essence more versatile and allow for tackling coupled or complex scientific problems which characterize geomorphological systems.
-Extending the Salève algorithm to non-linear SPIM represents a challenging and non-trivial perspective that requires accounting for more complex analytical solutions with overlapping or stretching river profiles for n > 1 or n < 1, respectively
+Only the linear SPIM with n = 1 has been considered in this study, while some observations support non-linear models with greater values for n (e.g. Lague, 2014).
+These limitations also emphasize that analytical solutions to landscape dynamics, such as Salève, represent a complementary approach to other "numerical" LEMs, which are in essence more versatile and allow for tackling coupled or complex scientific problems which characterize geomorphological systems.

-- 10 (Royden & Perron, 2013).
-Using Salève to simulate the impact of both a heterogeneous and time-variable uplift rate has not been attempted and might also result in convergence issues.
+Extending the Salève algorithm to non-linear SPIMs represents a challenging and non-trivial perspective that requires accounting for more complex analytical solutions with overlapping or stretching river profiles for n > 1 or n < 1, respectively (Royden and Taylor Perron, 2013).
+Using Salève to simulate the impact of both a heterogeneous and timevariable uplift rate has not been attempted and might also result in convergence issues.
 Moreover, using an even more efficient algorithm to route water also represents a promising avenue (e.g. Barnes et al., 2014).
 This is critical for Salève that can use a time step much greater than the Courant condition and for which the main computational limit is the flow routing algorithm.
-Therefore, no computational time benchmark was done for this new model, as the computation of elevation changes even on large grids is - 15 negligible compared to flow routing.
-In turn, solving for individual time steps in this model takes a similar amount of computational time as in other similar LEMs using the same flow routing algorithm (e.g. Braun & Willett, 2013; Schwanghart & Scherler, 2014).
+Therefore, no computational time benchmark was done for this new model, as the computation of elevation changes, even on large grids, is negligible compared to flow routing.
+In turn, solving for individual time steps in this model takes a similar amount of computational time as in other similar LEMs using the same flow routing algorithm (e.g. Braun and Willett, 2013; Schwanghart and Scherler, 2014).
 Yet, the advantage of this new model is its ability to use longer time steps while preserving analytical accuracy and consistency.
 Lastly, Salève represents the first attempt to use analytical solutions to model the dynamics of landscapes in 2D using the SPIM.
-Because little modifications are required to implement this solution in other LEMs, I believe - 20 the strategy developed in this paper could be adapted and further developed to make LEMs more efficient and accurate.
+Because little modifications are required to implement this solution in other LEMs, I believe the strategy developed in this paper could be adapted and further developed to make LEMs more efficient and accurate.